-Intent, implement and impact statement
+Intent, implementation and impact statement

-This document outlines: the intent and rationale behind Kapow Primary's Relationships and Sex Education (RSE) and Personal, Social, Health and Economic Education (PSHE) curriculum, how to deliver it and how to measure pupil progress.
-This information can be used to help create your school's bespoke Intent, Implementation and Impact statement.
+This document outlines: the intent and rationale behind the RSE & PSHE curriculum, how to deliver it and how to measure pupil progress.
+This information can be used to help create your school's bespoke Intent, implementation and impact statement.